openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/preprocessing.md

 ### Introduction

-The Inference Engine API contains preprocessing capabilities in the `InferenceEngine::CNNNetwork` class.
+Inference Engine API contains preprocessing capabilities in the `InferenceEngine::CNNNetwork` class.
 Such preprocessing information is not a part of the main inference graph executed by [OpenVINO devices](../supported_plugins/Device_Plugins.md).
 Therefore, it is stored and executed separately before the inference stage.
 - Preprocessing operations are executed on the CPU for most OpenVINO inference plugins.
 Thus, instead of occupying accelerators, they keep the CPU busy with computational tasks.
 - Preprocessing information stored in `InferenceEngine::CNNNetwork` is lost when saving back to the IR file format.